 Sunday is my favorite day of the week!
 It is a day of rest, rejuvenation and relaxation.
 Growing up, Sunday was “church day”.
 My grand daddy was a preacher, my grand mother was a Sunday School teacher, and because my mother was raised in church, I was raised in church and it was a BIG DEAL!

 I was always excited about the coming of Sunday!
 Unlike D.V.H., I was not “made” to go to church, I wanted to go!
 I loved going.
 My hair was pressed the night before, my pretty dress was hung outside of my closet door and my baby doll socks were neatly tucked into my shiny black patent leather shoes.
 I remember doing the “cute sleep” as to not mess up my hair!

 However you walked in, you walked out, lighter and a little happier…even if it only lasted a moment.
 I miss the simplicity of church.
-I miss the days when it was truly about getting closer to God and getting a little closer to your “right” whatever that meant for you.
+I miss the days when it was truly about getting closer to truth and a sincere desire to get closer to God and get a little closer to your “right” whatever that meant for you.

 Discomfort will usher us to adjustment, sadness with usher us into evaluation, pain pushes us into purpose and discord forces us to see what we need to see and then and only then do we garner the courage to become who we need to be and who we need to become.
 And then something magical begins to happen….we start experiencing freedom.

 We do not have to go to any building for that.
 We are that building…we are that place.